 The gene responsible for the bobtail in Aussies is dominant.
 Interestingly, this gene does not determine the shape of the tail, it can still differ in length, and be crooked or angled.
 Aussie puppies inheriting the gene are natural bobtails.
 According to the Australian Shepherd Health and Genetics Insittute’s breed survey, 10% of Aussies have kinked tails while almost half have quarter-length or longer tails.

 What is the Average Tail Length of an Aussie?

 The answer depends on which type of Aussies one is examining.
-There are long-tailed-Aussies.
-Kennel clubs, like The Australian Shepherd Club of America, only consider an Aussie a purebred if it has a bobbed-tail of four inches or less.
-Any length over that is considered to be a full-length normal tail.
+There are long-tailed and bobtailed Aussies.
+Kennel clubs, like The Australian Shepherd Club of America, only consider an Aussie a purebred if it has a bobtail of four inches or less.
+Any length over that is considered to be a full-length tail.

 Some owners dock the tails in puppies.
 Docking is a way to create a shorter-tail look by clipping the tail during surgery.
 Or, the owner will cut off the blood supply to the tail, allowing it to atrophy.
-This happens at a very young age for the puppy.
-Distinguishing an Aussie with a surgically removed tail between a natural bob-tail is very difficult.
 Tail docking is a very controversial procedure.
 Many countries have banned tail-docking surgeries or procedures.